Code Of Federal Regulations Title 29 Labor

 Confusing Agency Jurisdictions

 Title 29 houses multiple agencies with overlapping but distinct domains.
-To give you an idea, workplace safety (OSHA) and wage disputes (Wage and Hour) are separate.
+Here's one way to look at it: workplace safety (OSHA) and wage disputes (Wage and Hour) are separate.
 Mixing them up leads to filing complaints with the wrong agency or applying the wrong standards.
 Know your agency’s scope before diving into the regulations.

 Not Tracking Effective Dates